SETTLEMENT AGREEMENT REACHED IN CALIFORNIA LEMON LAW ATTORNEY’S LAWSUIT AGAINST ROAD MOTORS

 California Lemon Law Lawyer Offers Free Consultations to Other Road Motors Customers

-Lemon law attorney Michael R. Vachon, Esq. offers advice to Road Motors customers regarding the lemon law statutes in California.
-Contact the Law Office of Michael R. Vachon, Esq. at (855) 4-LEMON-LAW to schedule a FREE California lemon law consultation with an expert CA lemon law attorney.
+Lemon law attorney Michael Vachon, LL.M. offers advice to Road Motors customers regarding the lemon law statutes in California.
+Contact the Law Office of Michael Vachon, LL.M. at (855) 4-LEMON-LAW to schedule a FREE California lemon law consultation with an expert CA lemon law attorney.
 We are among the most experienced and aggressive attorneys litigating consumer fraud cases in the state of California.